DeWarexd/DeWare-Discord-Spammer/README.md

-# ⚠️ DeWare save.dat grabber
+# ⚠️ DeWare Discord Spammer

 a simple python code that lets you to spam in discord channels.